100 Sights in Barcelona, Spain (with Map and Images)

 Show sight on map

-The Mina Grott is a tunnel, almost a kilometer and a half, located in the municipality of Barcelona, which connects the Vallvidrera reservoir with the lower part of the Vallvidrera district, near the lower station of the Vallvidrera funicular.
-The lower mouth - abandoned - is to the left of the tracks of the Vallvidrera Funicular, in the Vallvidrera shortcut, s/n of Barcelona, bordering on the left the Montserrat school, going up the stairs, at half a distance between the lower railway station and the "Water Road".
-Its construction was carried out in 1855, to bring the water of the reservoir to the old municipality of Sarrià.
-Until 1927 the use of the canalization to bring water to Sarrià is documented.
-In 1940, the Water Company of Sant Cugat del Vallès installed a pipe to take Aigües de Barcelona to Sant Cugat.
-Later the water company of Sabadell also took advantage of the work.
+The Grott Mine is a tunnel, almost a kilometer and a half, located in the municipality of Barcelona, which connects the Vallvidrera reservoir with the lower part of the Vallvidrera neighborhood, near the lower station of the Vallvidrera Funicular.
+The lower mouth – abandoned – is to the left of the tracks of the Funicular de Vallvidrera, in the shortcut of Vallvidrera, s/n of Barcelona, bordering on the left the Montserrat school, going up the stairs, halfway between the lower railway station and the "carretera de les aigües".
+Its construction was carried out in 1855, to bring water from the reservoir to the old municipality of Sarrià.
+Until 1927 the use of the pipeline to bring water to Sarrià is documented.
+In 1940, the Sant Cugat del Vallès water company installed a pipeline to bring water from Barcelona to Sant Cugat.
+Later, the Sabadell water company also took advantage of the work.

 Wikipedia: Mina Grott (CA)